run-ai/docs/docs/Researcher/cli-reference/new-cli/guides/set-kubeconfig-with-oidc-parameters.md

 ```

 * Make sure to replace values with the actual cluster information and user credentials.
-* There can be multiple contexts in the kubeconfig file, the command will config the current context
+* There can be multiple contexts in the kubeconfig file.
+The command will configure the current context.

 For the full command reference see [here](http://./guides/runai_kubeconfig_set.md)